eugenefvdm/rust/README.md

 cargo run --example hostman fail2ban <server> <ip_address>
 ```

 - Check if an IP address has been listed by Fail2ban on a server.
-Store the result in the history.db file.

 #### hostname